-Any potential Conflicts of Interest should be referenced in the covering letter at Stage 2 along with your proposals to mitigate against any allegations of impropriety.
+Any potential Conflicts of Interest should be referenced in the covering letter along with your proposals to mitigate against any allegations of impropriety.

 Should a potential or perceived Conflict of Interest arise during the lifetime of the project the Darwin Plus Administrator should be made aware of this immediately.